babylon-runtime/babylon-runtime.github.io/api/animate.md

 | patch | properties to animate, with target value, using patch syntax |
 | options | number (time in seconds) or object (list of options)

+Note that when animating instances meshes, BabylonJS set some properties as read-only (e.g.: visibility), which can throw us an error.
+This can be avoid by using this selector filter: `_r.select("*:mesh[instances.length==0]")`.

 ## Options